melezhik/chef-plugin/README.md

 # Plugin general settings

-## host - Specifies remote host to run chef client on.
+- host - Specifies remote host to run chef client on.
-## login -  Specifies the user to log in as on the remote machine.
+- login -  Specifies the user to log in as on the remote machine.

 # Plugin advanced settings

-## ssh_indetity_file - Specifies a path to file from which the identity (private key) for public key authentication is read.
+- ssh\_indetity\_file - Specifies a path to file from which the identity (private key) for public key authentication is read.
-## chef_client_config - Specifies a path to file ( on  remote host ) from which chef client configuration is read, default values is /etc/chef/client.rb
+- chef\_client\_config - Specifies a path to file ( on  remote host ) from which chef client configuration is read, default values is /etc/chef/client.rb
-## chef_json_template - Specifies chef attributes and run-list ( see chef documentation )
+- chef\_json\_template - Specifies chef attributes and run-list ( see chef documentation )
-## dry_run - Use to run chef client in why-run mode, which is a type of chef-client run that does everything except modify the system, default value is false
+- dry\_run - Use to run chef client in why-run mode, which is a type of chef-client run that does everything except modify the system, default value is false

-# features
-- chef json file generated from custom ERB template
-- ssh public-key authentication schema is used
-- optionally may be run in chef client in why run mode

 # user interface

 ![layout](https://raw.github.com/melezhik/chef-plugin/master/images/layout.png "layout")

-# chef_json_template
+# Chef attributes and run list settings

+- Use chef\_json\_template to define chef attributes and run list.
 If you define one, plugin will parse chef_json_template data and stored result in file which in turn will passed as -j parameter into chef-client run.

-Please check out chef [wiki](http://wiki.opscode.com/display/chef/Setting+the+run_list+in+JSON+during+run+time) to learn more about chef json files.
+- Please check out [chef wiki](http://wiki.opscode.com/display/chef/Setting+the+run_list+in+JSON+during+run+time) to learn more about chef json files.

-Chef_json_template confirms [ERB](http://www.stuartellis.eu/articles/erb/) template syntax.
-Here is example of chef_json_template:
+- Chef\_json\_template confirms [ERB](http://www.stuartellis.eu/articles/erb/) template syntax.
+Here is example of chef\_json\_template:

         <%
             runlist = %w{apache::server mysql}
             chef_json = {